Affirmative Action Policy

 OHIO's educational mission includes fostering a climate that represents and embraces the inclusion of persons of all backgrounds, thus enhancing the University's ability to provide its students and employees with the experiences necessary to successfully thrive and achieve in an increasingly complex society.
 We are committed to cultural pluralism in the belief that this is beneficial to all people and essential in strengthening the fabric of the global community.
 This commitment demands that we provide opportunities and access for people who have been denied educational justice.

-The responsibility of overseeing the University’s compliance with affirmative action requirements has been delegated by the President of the University to the Director for Equal Opportunity and Accessibility.
+The responsibility of overseeing the University’s compliance with affirmative action requirements has been delegated by the President of the University to the Director of Equity and Civil Rights Compliance.
 Every member of the University community, however, is charged with the responsibility for its realization.

 Any questions or comments regarding this policy should be communicated to: